Create your first durable function in C#

 • A function app, which provides the environment for executing your function code.
 A function app lets you group functions as a logical unit for easier management, deployment, and sharing of resources within the same hosting plan.

-• An App Service plan, which defines the underlying host for your function app.
+• An Azure App Service plan, which defines the underlying host for your function app.

-• An Application Insights instance connected to the function app, which tracks usage of your functions in the app.
+• An Application Insights instance that's connected to the function app, and which tracks the use of your functions in the app.

 A notification is displayed after your function app is created and the deployment package is applied.